Harmeek-19/Cyber-Transformation/week-1-aws-security-services/Documentation.md

 | 100 | TCP | 1024-65535 | My.IP.Address/32 | ALLOW | SSH return traffic to my admin IP |
 | 200 | TCP | 80 | 0.0.0.0/0 | ALLOW | HTTP requests (package updates) |
 | 300 | TCP | 443 | 0.0.0.0/0 | ALLOW | HTTPS requests to AWS services |

+**Critical Security Issue Identified:**
+After implementing this configuration, I realized that Rule 200 (allowing inbound traffic on ports 1024-65535 from anywhere on the internet) creates a massive security vulnerability.
+Opening over 64,000 ports to the entire internet essentially turns your server into a target for port scanning and potential attacks.
+While custom NACLs can provide valuable subnet-level controls for certain scenarios, this particular setup demonstrates why Security Groups are typically the better choice for instance-level security.
+Security Groups are stateful and automatically handle return traffic without requiring overly permissive inbound rules.
+For this demo, I should have relied on Security Groups for EC2 protection and used NACLs only for broader subnet-level policies like blocking entire IP ranges or protocols.

 **Why NACLs Are Tricky:**
 - **Stateless:** Unlike security groups, NACLs don't automatically allow return traffic